-When casinos closed in mid-March to slow the spread of coronavirus, players went online where they found similar land-based slot titles and table games.
+When casinos closed in mid-March to slow the spread of coronavirus, players went online, where they found similar land-based slot titles and table games.

 Online craps approved in PA, but operators not offering it

 Pennsylvania Gaming Control Board Director of Communication Doug Harbach said that there is an approved craps game for online play.
 However, none of the iGaming operators are offering it.
+He said: